 When you are required to do so, an annual task is to file a UK tax return each year.
 The tax year covers 6 April to the following 5 April.
 Moreover, you must file this with HMRC by the following 31 January after the 5 April.
 Therefore, for the tax year ending 5 April 2022, the due date for filing of your return and payment of any tax due will be 31 January 2023.

 Sad as it is, many people always leave this until the last minute.
-As a result, this is where a Self-Assessment mistake can quite often occur if you do not prepare yourself.
+As a result, this is where Self Assessment errors can quite often occur if you do not prepare yourself.
 If your return is incorrect, you may also pay more tax than is due.

 Moreover, a tax return error can often arise if you do not check your return before filing this.
 There are some common reasons for such errors; we will show these below.